superbderrick/ZigzagTriangle/README.md

 # ZigzagTriangle
-The project is just  to learn opengl 2.0 with swift.I am going to use many open sources and tutorial sites to understand opengl ,If it is copyright's problem contact to me.
+The project is justto learn opengl 2.0 with swift.

-kang.derrick@gamil.com

 Ray Wenderlich License

 The Ray Wenderlich License